Mohammad-Bilal554/Sales-Data-Cleaning-Excel-Project/README.md

 3. **Cleaned and standardized prices**
    - Removed unwanted symbols (`â‚¹`) from `discounted_price` and `actual_price`.
    - Converted text to **numeric format**.
-   - Verified and recalculated `discount_percentage` using:
+   - Verified and re-calculated `discount_percentage` using:
    =(actual_price - discounted_price)/actual_price*100 in Excel.

 4. **Standardized Text Columns**